-Possibly the most daunting stage, but also the most important.
-Gather all of your kids’ toys and do an initial sweep to discard of toys that are incomplete or no longer played with.
-You may also like to make a small pile of toys that you always want to be left out for play, e.g., LEGO, puzzles, Magnatiles, etc. This stage is essential in that it should help you to weed out the toys which simply just don’t get played with.
+Possibly the most daunting stage but also the most important.
+Gather all of your kids’ toys and do an initial sweep to discard toys that are incomplete or no longer played with.
+You may also like to make a small pile of toys that you always want to be left out for play, e.g., LEGO, puzzles, Magnatiles, etc. This stage is essential in that it should help you to weed out the toys that simply just don’t get played with.

 Group your toys into categories.
 We’d recommend categories along the lines of “Thinking Toys” (puzzles, board games, workbooks), “Moving Toys” (toy vehicles, indoor sports equipment, physical games), and “Role Play Toys” (action figures, LEGO, dolls, play food).
 Don’t stress too much about these categories; go with your gut.

 Here are 5 simple steps to use toy rotation in your home, saving both time and sanity for your family!

 Now, from these three categories, prepare your weekly toy baskets.
 Place a few toys from each category into each basket.
 You can use just about anything to store the toys in for each week, but we do recommend keeping things organized to help make the toy rotation successful.
 You may choose to make four baskets and rotate them every two weeks.
 Or maybe it will suit your kids better to have six baskets that are rotated every week.
 Ensure you store the baskets not being used out of sight and reach of your kids.